Structured Electives in Chinese Studies

 - Improve their understanding and knowledge of China with a particular focus on Chinese culture, and have a better understanding of Chinese deep-rooted cultural tradition which significantly influences the way Chinese people develop their business relationships with the West (CHN10050 Chinese Culture)

-- Understand the context, processes and issues relating to politics and media in contemporary China, and China's role in the international arena (CHN10100 Chinese Politics and Media)
+- Understand the context, processes and issues relating to the governance and media in contemporary China, and China's role in the international arena.
+(CHN10100 Contemporary China: Governance Structures and Media)

 - Get to know the Chinese legal system in general as well as some core legal rules governing and regulating the operation of business in China, and familiarise themselves with the operation of China’s contemporary legal system to deal with legal issues while doing business in China (CHN20050 Chinese Law)